-MTC, with consultant assistance from ICF International, prepared off-model analyses of various transportation-focused Climate Policy Initiatives anticipated to produce measurable per-capita greenhouse gas (GHG) emission reductions.
-Investments are made in programs that will accelerate the adoption of clean vehicle technologies and promote the use of sustainable travel modes (walk, bike, transit, carpool, vanpool, car share).
+MTC, with consultant assistance, prepared off-model analyses of various strategies, referred to as climate initiatives, anticipated to produce measurable per-capita greenhouse gas (GHG) emission reductions.
+Investments are made in programs that will accelerate the adoption of clean vehicle technologies and promote the use of sustainable travel modes.

 The 2013 Plan Bay Area included an analysis of a variety of off-model strategies.
-In 2015, MTC directed ICF to assess the current GHG reduction strategies and explore new ones for inclusion in the update to Plan, Plan Bay Area 2040.
-This assessment included the strategies from Plan Bay Area, the findings from the Climate Initiatives Program Evaluation Summary Report, as well as new and emerging strategies not included in Plan Bay Area.
+In 2015, MTC reassessed the current strategies and explored new ones for inclusion in the update to Plan, Plan Bay Area 2040.
+This assessment took into account findings from the implemented strategies and review of new and emerging strategies not included in Plan Bay Area.